 Independence would not be considered to be impaired if an unsolicited financial interest in a client is received, such as through gift or inheritance, and the financial interest is disposed of as soon as practicable, but no later than 30 days after the covered member has knowledge of and the right to dispose of the financial interest.
-In addition, when the covered member becomes aware that he or she will receive or has received a material direct or material indirect financial interest in a client requiring independence but does not have the right to dispose of the financial interest, independence would be considered to be impaired unless the covered member does not participate on the attest engagement team and disposes of the financial interest as soon as practicable but no later than 30 days after the right to dispose exists.
+In addition, when the covered member becomes aware that he or she will receive or has received a material direct or material indirect

-&lt;sup>39 When used herein, the term control includes situations where the covered member, individually or acting together with his or her firm or with other partners or professional employees of his or her firm, has the ability to exercise such control.
+When used herein, the term control includes situations where the covered member, individually or acting together with his or her firm or with other partners or professional employees of his or her firm, has the ability to exercise such control.
 [Footnote renumbered by the revision of interpretation 101-1, April 2006.
-Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.]
+Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]